ninyam/ninyam.github.io/_pages/research.md

 I am currently working on the computation of the integral cohomology of classifying spaces of some projective spaces.
 I am also working on a TDA+MathBio project with Veronica Ciocanel.

+# Publications

+Every project has a beautiful feature showcase page.
+It’s easy to include images in a flexible 3-column grid format.
+Make your photos 1/3, 2/3, or full width.

 <!-- _pages/research.md -->
 <div class="publications">